marcoconstancio/yanta/README.md

 	python yanta.py

-or the shorcuts: `run.sh` for linux and `run.bat` for windows.
+or the shortcuts: `run.sh` for linux and `run.bat` for windows.

 ## Compiling (Windows)

-You can run the application normally if install the mentioned dependecies but if you want build a windows binary for a more portability you need to install [cx_freeze](http://cx-freeze.sourceforge.net/) python package.
+You can run the application normally if install the mentioned dependencies but if you want build a windows binary for a more portability you need to install [cx_freeze](http://cx-freeze.sourceforge.net/) python package.
 If you installed the `pip` package during the python install just run the command:

 	pip install cx_Freeze